Oluwa-bunmi/SoundWave/README.md

-A simple landing page with react and tailwindcss.
+Learning tailwind CSS: A simple landing page with react and tailwindcss.